The Critics Were Wrong: NIST Data Shows the Best Facial Recognition Algorithms Are Neither Racist Nor Sexist

-The National Institute of Standards and Technology (NIST) recently that examined the accuracy of facial recognition algorithms across different demographic groups.
+The National Institute of Standards and Technology (NIST) recently released a report that examined the accuracy of facial recognition algorithms across different demographic groups.
 The NIST report found that the most accurate algorithms were highly accurate across all demographic groups.
 But NIST tested nearly 200 algorithms from vendors and labs around the world—it allows anyone to submit an algorithm for testing—and since many of the algorithms it tested displayed some bias, several news outlets and activists have misleadingly concluded that facial recognition systems are racist and sexist.
 But a close look at the data reveals a different picture.

 Facial recognition technology compares images of faces to determine their similarity, which the technology represents using a similarity score.
 The technology often performs one of two types of comparisons.
 The first comparison is known as a one-to-many or identification search, in which the technology uses a probe image to search a database of images to find potential matches.
 The second comparison is known as a one-to-one or verification search as the technology compares two images to determine the similarity of the faces in them.
 In many cases, the faces in images are considered a match if their similarity score meets or exceeds the match threshold, a number the operator assigns that represents a minimum acceptable similarity score.
-The technology has many commercial and non-commercial uses, and will likely be integrated into more products and services in the future to enhance security, improve convenience, and increase efficiency, such as by helping find victims of human trafficking, expediting passengers through , and flagging individuals using forged identification.
+The technology has many commercial and non-commercial uses, and will likely be integrated into more products and services in the future to enhance security, improve convenience, and increase efficiency, such as by helping find victims of human trafficking, expediting passengers through airport security, and flagging individuals using forged identification.

 NIST assessed the false positive and false-negative rates of algorithms using four types of images, including mugshots, application photographs from individuals applying for immigration benefits, visa photographs, and images taken of travelers entering the United States.
 NIST’s report reveals that: